iot-for-all/iotc-solution-migrator/README.md

-# iotc-solution-migrator
+# Azure IoT Central to PaaS migration tool

-Migration from IoTC to IoT Hub with solution
+A simple, managed solution

 ## Requirements

 1. Azure Subscription
 2. Azure IoT Central application and API Key
 3. Compatible IoT Central device templates (see [Prepare IoT Central Application and devices](#prepare-iot-central-application-and-devices).)

 ## 1. Fetch details.

 In order to automate the migration process, the tool utilizes IoT Central API tokens to interact with an application.
 Please create an API token or reuse an existing one with "App Administrator" role.